-Latimer by Clarion Housing Group (the sales branding name for Latimer Developments Limited and Clarion Housing Association Limited, which are both part of the Clarion Housing Group, referred to as 'Clarion'), needs to process personal data in order to deliver our services to you as applicable:
+Latimer by Clarion Housing Group (referred to as Latimer, is the development arm of Clarion Housing Association Limited, referred to as Clarion, and Latimer Developments Limited, both of which are subsidiaries of Clarion Housing Group Limited) needs to process personal data in order to deliver our services to you as applicable:

 - To develop, market, log interest and sell shared ownership and private properties and to manage our website